Advance Care Planning

 - Document these goals in an advance directive

 The Honoring Care Decisions program provides free individual and group advance care planning conversations with a trained advance care planning facilitator.
-Please contact Honoring Care Decisions at 800-730-7577 to register for an advance care planning conversation or attend one of the regularly scheduled group conversations.
+Please contact Honoring Care Decisions at 800-730-7577 to register for an advance care planning conversation.

 How do I learn more about Advance Care Planning?